Speeding up low-mass planetary microlensing simulations and modelling: the Caustic Region Of INfluence: Conclusions

 \section{Conclusions}

-We have proposed a parametrization of binary gravitational microlensing applicable to planetary microlensing.
+We have proposed a parameterization of binary gravitational microlensing applicable to planetary microlensing.
 We have empirically determined an analytic functional form for the limits of the impact parameter within which the vast majority of planetary detections can be expected.
-We have shown that by using this parametrization and its analytic limits it is possible to speed-up simulations of planetary microlensing by factors of $10$ to $1000$ depending on the mass of planet being investigated.
-This comes at a cost of excluding a small percentage of planet detections, though this is comparable to the loss due to arbitrary truncation of the space of any other parametrization.
+We have shown that by using this parameterization and its analytic limits it is possible to speed-up simulations of planetary microlensing by factors of $10$ to $1000$ depending on the mass of planet being investigated.
+This comes at a cost of excluding a small percentage of planet detections, though this is smaller than or comparable to the loss due to arbitrary truncation of the space of the standard parametrization.